Il Campanile di San Marco è uno dei simboli della città di Venezia. I veneziani lo chiamano affettuosamente Il padrone di casa.

 Instruction: Read the dialogue and answer the questions.

-1. Luca: Guarda, il campanile di San Marco!
+1. Luca: Guarda il campanile di San Marco!
 Saliamo?
-(Look, the St. Mark's bell tower!
-Shall we go up?)
+(Look at the bell tower of St. Mark!
+Shall we climb it?)

 2. Laura: Sì, è da una vita che ci voglio andare!
 Sai quando è stato costruito?
-(Yes, I've wanted to go there for ages!
+(Yes, I've wanted to go there forever!
 Do you know when it was built?)

-3. Luca: La guida dice il nono secolo, più di mille anni fa!
-(The guide says the ninth century — more than a thousand years ago!)
+3. Luca: La guida dice: nel nono secolo, più di mille anni fa.
+(The guide says: in the ninth century, more than a thousand years ago.)

 4. Laura: E quanto è alto?
 (And how tall is it?)

-5. Luca: Quasi 100 metri. È uno dei campanili più alti d'Italia.
-(About 100 meters.
-It's one of the tallest bell towers in Italy.)
+5. Luca: Quasi 100 metri, ed è uno dei più alti d'Italia.
+(Almost 100 meters, and it's one of the tallest in Italy.)

-6. Laura: C'è l'ascensore per salire?
-(Is there an elevator to go up?)
+6. Laura: C'è un ascensore per salire?
+(Is there an elevator to get up?)

-7. Luca: Ma dai, non fare la pigra. È la prima attività della giornata!
-(Oh come on, don't be lazy.
-It's the first activity of the day!)
+7. Luca: Ma dai, non fare la pigra! È la prima attività della giornata.
+(Oh come on, don't be lazy!
+It's the first thing on today's agenda.)

 8. Laura: Va bene, andiamo.
-Ma la seconda attività la decido io: tour in gelateria!
+Però la seconda attività la decido io: tour alla gelateria!
 (Alright, let's go.
-But I'll pick the second activity: a gelato tour!)
+But I'll pick the second activity: an ice cream shop tour!)

-2. In che secolo, secondo la guida, è stato costruito il campanile di San Marco?
+1. In che secolo è stato costruito il campanile di San Marco?

-(In which century, according to the guide, was the bell tower of San Marco built?)
+(In which century was the bell tower of St. Mark built?)